YistYU/YistYU.github.io/_pages/cv.md

 Leadership
 ------
-* Mandarin Debate Team of CUHK (April, 2020 - May, 2021)
+* **Mandarin Debate Team of CUHK - Captain** (April, 2020 - May, 2021)
-  * Position: Captain
-  * Coordinated and managed the daily affairs of the team with a total of nearly 120 members.
-  * Initiated the "2021 Freshman Mandarin Debate Competition-Examplar Tourname" for the first time.
-The competition had 55 registration teams and finalized 16 eligible teams at home and abroad, including University of Malaya, National University of Singapore, Xi'an Jiaotong University and etc.

-* Student Mentor of Morningside College (October, 2021 - Present)
-  * Selected as the mentor for junior fellows.
-  * Participated in 5 sessions training and give suggestion to mentees from Department of Science and Engineering
+  * As the captain, coordinates over 120 members and manages daily affairs.
+Be responsible for competition preparing, mock competition organizing, weekly training.
+As a member, read more than 20 relevant papers every week during the preparation period for quick-learning the field within one week.
+  * Organized two rounds recruitment interviews with more than 100 people.
+Coordinated people, time, places, documentation and selection.
+Dealt with emergency situations.

+* **2021 Exemplar Tournament Freshman Mandarin Debate Competition - Founder** (March, 2021 - May, 2021)
+   * Firstly founded the "Exemplar Tournament" Freshman Mandarin Debate Competition representing CUHK.
+The competition received more than 14,000HKD funding support from the Office of Student Affairs.
+   * Draw up the Tournament Regulations, supervise the 2-month competition process, select and communicate with the participating teams from more than 50 registered teams.
+Interview and train over 20 volunteers.

 Extra-curricular Competitions
 ------
-* The 1st FENGYE Cup Virtual Chinese Debating (Mar.
+* **The 1st FENGYE Cup Virtual Chinese Debating - Captain** (Mar.
 2020)
   * Led the team to the Winner of the competition (24 teams).
   * Won "Best Debator" Award for two times.

-* 2020 HANGZHOU Mandarin Debate Grand Prix (Oct.
+* **2020 HANGZHOU Mandarin Debate Grand Prix - Captaion** (Oct.
 2020)
   * Won the "Best Debator" Award three times and finally led the team to the top 16 (out of 256 teams).
-  * The only candidate for the``Best Debater in the Whole Competition'' Award in Hong Kong area.
+  * The only candidate for the``Best Debater in the Whole Competition'' Award in the Hong Kong area.

-* The 13th HUAXIA Cup International Chinese Debating (Sep.
-2020)
-  * The only one who won the "Best Debator" Award of the team.

 Community contribution
 ------
-* "WOMEN US" Girls Empowerment (Feb.
+* **"WOMEN US" Girl Empowerment Program - Founder** (Feb.
 2021 - Present)
-  * Position: Founder and Contributor
-  * The "Women US" charity project is a self-empowerment project for female high school girls initiated by five students from the Chinese University of Hong Kong.
+  * The "Women US" Girl Empowerment program is a self-empowerment project for high school girls initiated by five students from the Chinese University of Hong Kong.
 This project is divided into three steps: fundraising, donation and feedback-collection visits, as well as online and offline channels.
   * Led to develop the project-matching mini-program named “Women US” on WeChat.

-* SANGCHU Marmots Youth Hostel at Gannan Tibetan Autonomous Prefecture (June, 2021 -- July, 2021)
+* **SANGCHU Marmots Youth Hostel at Gannan Tibetan Autonomous Prefecture - Volunteer** (June, 2021 -- July, 2021)
-  * Position: Volunteer
   * Worked as a volunteer at the SANGCHU Marmots Environmental Youth School in Gannan Tibetan Autonomous Prefecture for one month.
   * Participated in marmot living-environment protection, local cultural dissemination and environmental protection activities.